danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 ## Time Spent

 End-to-end, from invoking the skill to having all the labelled issues live on GitHub, was an afternoon.
-About 72 minutes was active Claude conversation across five sessions; the rest was me reading the output files and deciding what I wanted.
+About 72 minutes was active Claude conversation across five sessions; the rest was me reading the output files, synthesizing the findings, and organizing the work into something I could chip away at over time.

 <aside class="markdown-aside">
 I reconstructed those times by asking Claude to read my conversation history.
 Every Claude Code conversation is persisted as a <code>.jsonl</code> file under <code>~/.claude/projects/&lt;encoded-project-path&gt;/</code>, one event per line with timestamps.
 That means Claude can read its own history, so if you've forgotten how long a session took, what you actually typed, or which conversation a decision happened in, you can just ask.